 - Traditional lectures where the lecturer provides students with detailed notes, very often backed up by pre-prepared notes, together with references to text books, as is the norm in the discipline - Tutorial Classes that are more informal than the lectures and provide the class tutor with the opportunity to revise and enforce core ideas and to provide students with more worked examples.
 It is also often the opportunity for students to try problems themselves and to discuss solutions with their peers, under the supervision of the tutor, who provides immediate feedback - Practical sessions in the computer laboratories, in which students use the PCs interactively and are provided with feedback by the computer and the tutor - Independent study based on processing lecture notes and reading text books, together with attempting regular coursework assignments - Web-based learning using the University's virtual learning environment (KLE).
-The KLE is used to give students easy access to a wide range of resources, and as a platform for online discussions - The opportunity to undertake a piece of independent study supervised and supported by a member of staff
+The KLE is used to give students easy access to a wide range of resources, and as a platform for online discussions - For those students who take the project module in their final year, the opportunity to undertake a piece of independent study supervised and supported by a member of staff